-Deactivates a function that supports dates for the year 2000 and later.
+All legacy date functions support dates for the year 2000 and later.

 Using Dates With Two- and Four-Digit Years

 Legacy date functions accept dates with two- or four-digit years.
 Four-digit years that display the century, such as 2000 or 1900, can be used if their formats are specified as I8YYMD, P8YYMD, D8YYMD, F8YYMD, or A8YYMD.
 Two-digit years can use the DEFCENT and YRTHRESH parameters to assign century values if the field has a length of six (for example, I6YMD).
 For information on these parameters, see Customizing Your Environment in Developing Reporting Applications.